Industry-leading doors by Larnec DoorsLarnec Doors personal access door background

 Steel doors

 Metal doors, like steel doors, can provide up to four hours of fire protection in comparison to 30-60 minutes from non-metal ones.
-The standard for this type has been verified following the testing procedure specified by Australian Standards AS1530 and AS1905
+The standard for this type has been verified following the testing procedure specified by Australian Standards AS1530 and AS1905.

 Steel fire doors are perfect for environments where increased security or hygiene requirements must be met.
 They can easily withstand high levels of heat and contamination, making them a popular choice in kitchens that typically experience greater levels than other areas such as hospitals; this makes these durable metal products an excellent investment.